The University is accredited by the Higher Learning Commission.

 Our graduates have established careers in a variety of fields, including

-Others pursue graduate or professional study in the humanities, law, and business.
+Others pursue graduate or professional study in literary studies, creative writing, humanities, law, and business.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Department of English offers several scholarships and awards for new and outstanding English majors.
+In addition, the Department of English offers numerous scholarships and awards for outstanding English majors.

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.